shashwatak/satellite-js/docs/docs/bulk-propagation/index.md

 ### 0. Decide if you need it

-This API outperforms pure JS only when counting hundreds of satellite–time pairs at a time.
+This API can outperform pure JS only when counting hundreds of satellite–time pairs at a time.
 It also has a smaller set of possible outputs compared to pure JS.

-✅ Use Bulk Propagation API for:
+✅ Bulk Propagation API is best for:
 - Real-time sky simulation, calculating positions of tens of thousands of satellites
 - Trajectory / ephemeris / events such as rise/set times, culmination and passes calculation, with hundreds of time points for a number of satellites

-❌ Use pure JS functions and properties for:
+❌ Pure JS functions and properties is best for:
 - Calculation for a single satellite and date/time (for example, by clicking a satellite on a sky simulator and displaying its properties at the current moment)
 - Calculation of extended properties of a satellite, such as singly averaged mean elements